For Parents & Caregivers

 Tobacco & Vaping

 My Life, My Quit shares the truth about nicotine, vaping and other tobacco products.
-Help for teens who decide they want to quit vaping.
-Text “Start My Quit” to 855.891.9989 or call to talk with a coach who is ready to listen and cheer you on.
+It also offers help for teens who decide they want to quit vaping.
+They can text “Start My Quit” to 36072 to talk with a coach who is ready to listen and cheer them on.
+They can also call 855-891-9989.

 Smoke Free Teen has nicotine quitting resources including text, chat, an app and more.
 Developed by the Centers for Disease Control and Prevention.